 Lori Kozlowski is a writer, editor, producer, and media executive, exploring storytelling in all of its forms.

 Previously, she was a digital editor and columnist for Forbes, writing about entrepreneurs, startups, and technology.

-Prior to Forbes, she was a senior editor at the Los Angeles Times, where she headed mobile technology, digital strategy, and emerging platforms for the media company.
+Prior to Forbes, she was senior editor at the Los Angeles Times, where she headed mobile technology, digital and content strategy, and emerging platforms for the media company.

 She has been on staff at Entrepreneur Magazine, has worked with MIT Media Lab startups, and has served as adjunct faculty at Chapman University and USC.

 She holds a Master of Fine Arts from the University of Southern California.